-Cotton Candy grape fans, you gotta try Gum Drops.
+Cotton Candy grape fans, you got to try Gum Drops.
 These grapes taste like the sweet, gummy candies they are named after.
+Find out when you can find them.

 The saying about Grapery should be to expect the unexpected.